fusionpbx/fusionpbx-docs/source/applications/provision/phone_screen_capture.rst

 Cisco/Linksys SPA 50x and SPA 30x
 ==================================

-1. Direct your broswer to: http://IP_address_of_phone/admin/screendump.bmp
+1. Direct your browser to: http://IP_address_of_phone/admin/screendump.bmp

 2. Use the browser to save the file as: anyname.bmp